hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/08_salmon.md

 ## Alignment-free quantification of gene expression

 In the standard RNA-seq pipeline that we have presented so far, we have taken our reads post-QC and aligned them to the genome using our transcriptome annotation (GTF) as guidance.
 The goal is to identify the genomic location where these reads originated from. **Another strategy for quantification which has more recently been introduced involves transcriptome mapping**.
 Tools that fall in this category include [Kallisto](https://pachterlab.github.io/kallisto/about), [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and [Salmon](https://combine-lab.github.io/salmon/); each working slightly different from one another.
 (For this workshop we will explore Salmon in more detail.)
 Common to all of these tools is that we **avoid base-to-base alignment of the reads**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically 20 times faster) with improvements in accuracy.
-These estimates, often referred to as 'pseudocounts' are then converted for use with DGE tools like DESeq2.
+These estimates, often referred to as 'pseudocounts', are then converted for use with DGE tools like DESeq2 or the estimates can be used directly for isoform-level differential expression using a tool like [Sleuth](http://www.biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf).

 <img src="../img/alignmentfree_workflow_june2017.png" width="500">

 ### What is Salmon?

-[Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which uses the sequence of genes or transcripts as input (in FASTA format) and do not align the whole read.
+[Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which use the sequence of genes or transcripts as input (in FASTA format) and do not align the whole read.
 However, many of these lightweight tools, in addition to the more traditional alignment-based tools, lack sample-specific bias models for transcriptome-wide abundance estimation.
-Sample-specific bias models are needed to account for known biases present in RNA-Seq data including:
+Sample-specific bias models are helpful when needing to account for known biases present in RNA-Seq data including:

 - GC bias
 - positional coverage biases